mezzio/mezzio/docs/book/v3/features/application.md

 # Applications

-In zend-expressive, you define a `Zend\Expressive\Application` instance and execute it.
-The `Application` instance is itself [middleware](https://docs.zendframework.com/zend-stratigility/middleware/) that composes:
+In mezzio, you define a `Mezzio\Application` instance and execute it.
+The `Application` instance is itself [middleware](https://docs.laminas.dev/laminas-stratigility/middleware/) that composes:

-- a `Zend\Expressive\MiddlewareFactory` instance, used to prepare middleware arguments to pipe into:
+- a `Mezzio\MiddlewareFactory` instance, used to prepare middleware arguments to pipe into:
-- a `Zend\Stratigility\MiddlewarePipe` instance, representing the application middleware pipeline.
+- a `Laminas\Stratigility\MiddlewarePipe` instance, representing the application middleware pipeline.
-- a `Zend\Expressive\Router\RouteCollector` instance, used to create `Zend\Expressive\Router\Route` instances based on a combination of paths and HTTP methods, and which also injects created instances into the application's router.
+- a `Mezzio\Router\RouteCollector` instance, used to create `Mezzio\Router\Route` instances based on a combination of paths and HTTP methods, and which also injects created instances into the application's router.
-- a `Zend\HttpHandlerRunner\RequestHandlerRunner` instance which will ultimately be responsible for marshaling the incoming request, passing it to the `MiddlewarePipe`, and emitting the response.
+- a `Laminas\HttpHandlerRunner\RequestHandlerRunner` instance which will ultimately be responsible for marshaling the incoming request, passing it to the `MiddlewarePipe`, and emitting the response.